Internal Medicine Residency

 Our program does not have a minimum score requirement on the U.S. Medical Licensing Examination® (USMLE®); however, the average score of our applicants is 227.
 You must pass the USMLE® Step 1 before applying and USMLE® Step 2 before graduating from medical school and starting residency.

-The deadline for Internal Medicine Residency program applications is October 1 each year.
+The deadline for Internal Medicine Residency program applications is October 21, 2020.
 Interviews for postgraduate year 1 (PGY-1) positions take place each November through January for positions beginning in July.
 If you are selected for an interview, we will contact you via email.

 Those who are selected for an interview are eligible to participate in any of the Internal Medicine Residency tracks that we offer; however, two tracks—the clinical investigator and the physician–scientist tracks—require secondary applications and additional interviews.
 You can rank any of the Internal Medicine Residency tracks that interest you.